-Areas and Suburbs in Perth
+Areas and suburbs in Perth

 At the end of the day though, every expat – whether the young professional with a little extra cash, a family looking to live near the best schools or a retiree after the sun and sea – will find a suburb in Perth that fits the bill.

 Generally speaking, expats can find a set of schools to investigate by cross-listing neighbourhoods that fall within their budget with the schools in the area.
+Good starting points for expats with children would be Victoria park, Applecross and Riverdale.